jhfernan/Template-Frontend2.0/README.md

 Use "noadmin" with the password "noadmin" to login with a profile without admin privileges

 Check out he live version at [Heroku](https://example-cb-frontend.herokuapp.com/)

+_Note: It might take a second to login since it will need to "wake up" the api server_